opticdev/examples/apps/bookstore-api/README.md

 And then run one of the following commands:
 - `yarn start:local` - starts the server
+- `yarn verify` - verifies the spec using integration tests
 - `yarn generate-spec` - generates an OpenAPI spec from code definitions

 ## Preview API changes in PRs